 I got very frustrated with the cut and check technique for getting the right cheat after transfer, and therefore started looking at alternatives.
 My experience in astronomical instrument design started me thinking about possibilities for optical alignment.
 The method outlined below is based on a standard technique known as retroreflection, in which a beam of light returns exactly to its source after reflection off the surface being aligned.

 The figure at left outlines the basic principle.
 A mirror placed on a flat reference lap bounces laser light exactly back along its incoming path.
 A second mirror held at approximately 45 degrees allows the incoming and outgoing beams to be horizontal, a configuration better suited to long optical path lengths in typical rooms (no cathedral ceilings in my little workshop!).
 Also, adjusting this 45 degree mirror is much easier than positioning the laser for perfect retroreflection.
+Note that if the light goes exactly back to the laser, the optical path between the two mirrors is by definition exactly perpendicular to the lower mirror, and hence to the reference lap.

 The next step is to tie the orientation of the gemstone into this reference.
 Setting the protractor to 90 degrees and selecting an index exactly opposite a girdle facet should make that facet also parallel to the reference lap and upward-facing.
 If the gem is properly aligned, the laser should retroreflect off the girdle facet just as it did off the lap mirror (I usually cover the lap mirror with paper to minimize confusing reflections).
 Adjusting the index splitter (and protractor) for perfect retroreflection gives the proper cheater angle.
 Voilà.